coingaming/comparable/README.md

 true
 ```

-Also there is simple `Comp.compare/2` function if you want to work directly with `Ord` enum values:
+Also there is additional `Comp.compare/2` function if you want to work directly with `Ord` enum values:

 ```elixir
 iex> Comp.compare(1, 1)